Kevin Dowd: Brexit

-Kevin Dowd is a member of the think tank, Economists for Free Trade, and an avid supporter of Brexit.
-He is a significant contributor for the pro-Brexit lobby group Brexit Central.
+Kevin Dowd was a member of the think tank, Economists for Free Trade, and an avid supporter of Brexit.
+He was a significant contributor for the pro-Brexit lobby group Brexit Central and refused to vote in the Brexit referendum.

-Published work
+Research

 Dowd's main subject of research is private money and free banking—monetary and financial systems that operate without any government intervention and in the absence of any central bank.
 A related focus of his work is on central banking and other forms of state intervention into economies, most particularly, on deposit insurance, the lender of last resort and bank capital adequacy regulation.
 He has repeatedly called for the abolition of central banks and an end to state intervention in the financial system.

 He advocates competitive monetary systems.
-His work, New Private Monies—a Bit-Part Player?, is supportive of private gold money systems such as the Liberty Dollar and e-gold, and expresses support for Bitcoin.
+His work, New Private Monies—a Bit-Part Player?, is supportive of private gold money systems such as the Liberty Dollar and e-gold.
 Dowd is a supporter of commodity-based monetary systems such as the gold standard and is a critic of fiat-based money issued by a central bank.

 Dowd takes a largely Austrian approach to economics, but one that is heavily influenced by the Quantity Theory of Money and the work of monetarists such as Milton Friedman and David Laidler.
 He supports laissez-faire, and is critical of Keynesian and other interventionist schools of economics.

-He has proposed a free-market approach to the resolution of the ongoing financial crisis, based on extended personal liability for senior bankers, the exit of the state from the financial system and the restoration of a sound monetary standard.
+He has proposed a free-market approach to the resolution of the 2008 financial crisis, based on extended personal liability for senior bankers, the exit of the state from the financial system and the restoration of a sound monetary standard.
 To this end, he has also advised Steve Baker, the Conservative MP for Wycombe, on his two Private Member's Bills to resolve the crisis: the Financial Services (Regulation of Derivatives) Bill, which sought to restore sound accounting standards, and the Financial Institutions (Reform) Bill, which called for radical reforms to the banking system and an end to state involvement in banking.